 The symptoms of schizoaffective disorder can include:

-To be diagnosed with schizoaffective disorder, you must have psychotic symptoms during a period of normal mood for at least 2 weeks.
+To be diagnosed with schizoaffective disorder, the person has symptoms of both psychotic and a mood disorder.
+In addition, the person must have psychotic symptoms during a period of normal mood for at least 2 weeks.

 The combination of psychotic and mood symptoms in schizoaffective disorder can be seen in other illnesses, such as bipolar disorder.
 Extreme disturbance in mood is an important part of schizoaffective disorder.